occurring or coming into existence after a person's death

 Then, the big celebration over at the museum, the

 delegations from as far away as Peru and Paraguay, an ordeal really, making that many little party sandwiches and the nephews and nieces not always showing up in time to help.

-the state of being anonymous
+the state of being unknown

 In Greek, "an" means "without" and "onoma" means "name"--"anonymous" means "having no known name or identity or known source."

 improperly forward or bold

 Otherwise, they go on and on, asking the most

 veritable racket of gratitude on the other end, and Dede has to smile at some of the imported nonsense of this woman’s Spanish.

 The Latin "verus" means "true" and the adjective "veritable" emphasizes the noisiness of the gratitude--some of which sounds like nonsense to Dede.

 On the back of an envelope left beside the museum phone, she has sketched an enormous tree,